GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  “If any one does not acknowledge that the Word [Jesus] which is from God the Father was personally united with flesh, and with his own flesh is one Christ, that is, one and the same God and man together, let him be anathema” (cursed).

- “If any one, in the one Christ, divides the persons after their union, conjoining them with a mere conjunction in accordance with worth . . ., instead of a combination according to a union of nature, let him be anathema.”
+ “If any one, in the one Christ, divides the persons after their union, conjoining them with a mere conjunction in accordance with worth…, instead of a combination according to a union of nature, let him be anathema.”

- “If any one presumes to call Christ a ‘God-bearing man’ . . ., let him be anathema.”
+ “If any one presumes to call Christ a ‘God-bearing man’…, let him be anathema.”

  Discussion5: Some may feel like this type of theological discussion is splitting hairs.
 What difference does it make whether Jesus is one person or two?
 Does it make a difference?
 Can a different Jesus save (2 Cor.
 11:4)?